ch127001/ch127001.github.io/_posts/2019-08-11-algorithms-to-live-by.md

 ---
 layout: post
-title: Receipts from Algorithms To Live By (The book)
+title: 'Receipts from: Algorithms To Live By (The Book)'
 excerpt_separator:  <!--more-->
 google_analytics: UA-122937475-1
 images: